Menu-icon

 Summary

-In this paperback edition of Raymond Kaquatosh’s award-winning coming of age story, published in July of 2022, “Little Hawk” shares his life journey—a story that is wise and irreverent, often funny, and in the end, deeply moving.
+In Raymond Kaquatosh’s award-winning coming of age story, “Little Hawk” shares his life journey—a story that is wise and irreverent, often funny, and in the end, deeply moving.

 “Little Hawk” was born Raymond Kaquatosh in 1924 on Wisconsin’s Menominee Reservation.
 The son of a medicine woman, Ray spent his Depression-era boyhood immersed in the beauty of the natural world and the traditions of his tribe and his family.
 After his father’s death, eight-year-old Ray was sent to an Indian boarding school in Keshena.
 There he experienced isolation and despair, but also comfort and kindness.